drug-design/course/docs/chapters/conformational-analysis.md

 ### Geometry of the Bioactive Conformation
 *[Bioactive Conformation]: The geometry adopted by a ligand when it binds to its biological target.

-The geometry of the bioactive conformation of a molecule can be very different from the conformation of the isolated molecule in solution or in the crystal, let alone the isolated (in vacuo) state given by energy minimization.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/geometry-bioactive-conformation-cae1b89c'><i class='fa fa-play' aria-hidden='true'></i></button>The geometry of the bioactive conformation of a molecule can be very different from the conformation of the isolated molecule in solution or in the crystal, let alone the isolated (in vacuo) state given by energy minimization.
 The example shown here illustrates the case of methotrexate where the conformation of the free molecule is shown in white, and in blue when the molecule is bound to its biological target.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.
 *[minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer